 Why did it take so long?
-After all, the Tao Te Ching presses home the view that contending with yourself (or others) is just shooting yourself in the foot.
+After all, the Tao Te Ching presses home the view that contending with one’s self or others is just shooting one’s self in the foot.
 This is probably a good example of how one can only truly understand what one already knows.
+(See You Know).
 Alas, throughout life we can only wait for that ‘already knows‘ to come about.

-Underlying all this is the popular myth of will power and discipline—the belief we can control those characteristics or hurry things along.
-I have contended with this belief in control long enough, although naturally I can’t leave here without linking to free will.
+Underlying all this is the popular myth of will power and discipline — the belief we can control those characteristics or hurry things along.
+(See Free Will: Fact or Wishful Thinking?)

-A striking example of this catch-22 trap in my life was my relationship with tobacco (see My Battle With Tobacco), which played out over years, in contrast to the short-term research conducted here.
-Here now are a few pithy excerpts from the article for whenever the link above fails to function.
+An example in my life of this catch-22 trap was my relationship with tobacco (see My Battle With Tobacco), which played out over years, in contrast to the short-term research reported in Science News.
+Here are a few pithy excerpts from the article.

 Willpower comes with a wicked kickback.
 Exerting self-control saps a person’s mental energy and makes the next desire that inevitably comes along feel more compelling and harder to resist, a study of people’s daily struggles with temptation found.